DarioG/Jasmine-virtualDom/README.md

 ####Examples

+Here you have a summary, if you want more details, generate the docs.

 ##### Installing

 The install method has an optional parameter, called body, which is expected to be the initial html state.

 ```javascript
     beforeEach(function () {